Options trading API data

 Why teams use it

-What teams searching for an options trading API usually need first
+What options trading systems usually need first

 Chain and contract context